Exc3pt1on/Control-System-PID/README.md

-# Control-System-PID
+# SCADA SYSTEM / Control-System-PID
-Control system with PID regulator for "Air Heater" device
+SCADA system with a control system using PID regulator for "Air Heater" device